NetSuite, Implementation, Data Migration, Planning, Accounts Receivable

 How Does This Error Occur

-The "No Customer" line in the accounts receivable aging report occurs when journal entries are created without linking them to a specific customer.
-This can happen for various reasons, the most common being incorrect data migration during the NetSuite implementation.
-Typically, this occurs when the implementation team forgets to include a customer on the accounts receivable lines on the journal entries used to import the historical financial statements.
+The "No Customer" line in the accounts receivable aging report appears when journal entries are created without being linked to a specific customer.
+This can happen for various reasons:

 Correct the No Customer line with a saved search and CSV Import